theSuperStudioDev/test2/README.md

 Deauthorizes all apps (authorized bots, apps, etc)

 #### Mass Create Guilds
 Mass creates guilds.
-Requires to enter the count of guilds to create.
+Requires to enter the amount of guilds.

 #### Seizure Mode
 Switches through dark and light modes.
 Requires to enter the amount of times.